-Many oilseed, fruit, vegetable, and specialty crops are grown on Prince Edward Island, and they will benefit from strong native bee populations that boost pollination efficiency.
+Fruits such as blueberries and apples, and various vegetables are some of the food crops grown in the Canadian Maritimes that will benefit from strong native bee populations that boost pollination efficiency.
 Incorporate different plants throughout the farm that provide food for native populations when targeted crops are not in flower.